How To Cite And Reference In Research Papers And Journal Articles

 Accurate citation and reference in research are fundamental in academic writing, ensuring credibility and respect for original research.
 To maintain quality and consistency:

-• Consistency: Stick to one citation style throughout your document.
+- Consistency: Stick to one citation style throughout your document (the one recommended by your target journal in case you are drafting your manuscript).
 This helps maintain clarity and avoid confusion.

 By adhering to these practices, you uphold the integrity of your work and acknowledge the contributions of others effectively.